Advertisement

 A doctor does a skin test on man with atopic dermatitis (eczema) rashes—is a food allergy making it worse?

-Atopic dermatitis, also referred to as AD or eczema, is a chronic skin condition characterized by red, irritated and itchy patches of skin.
-While there is a known correlation between atopic dermatitis and food allergies, it is still a controversial subject as to whether food allergies worsen atopic dermatitis symptoms.
+Atopic dermatitis, also referred to as AD or eczema, is a chronic skin condition characterized by red or discolored, irritated, and itchy patches of skin.
+While there is a known correlation between atopic dermatitis and food allergies, it's still unclear whether food allergies worsen atopic dermatitis symptoms.
 Several decades of studies have shown that food allergies may exacerbate AD symptoms in some patients, though it does not appear to be common.
-It most often affects young children with moderate to severe AD, and is rare in older children and adults.
+When it does occur, food allergies most often affect young children with moderate to severe AD.
+The phenomenon of food allergies worsening AD is rare in older children and adults.

 The atopic dermatitis and food allergy link

-Researchers affiliated with Oregon Health and Science University in Portland spent five years studying infants and toddlers with atopic dermatitis and found that participants with more severe atopic dermatitis seemed to be at a higher risk for developing food allergies than those with milder symptoms.
+Researchers affiliated with Oregon Health and Science University in Portland and several other hospitals spent five years studying infants and toddlers with atopic dermatitis.
+They found that participants with more severe atopic dermatitis seemed to be at a higher risk for developing food allergies than those with milder symptoms.
+The findings were published in the journal Pediatrics in 2015.

 Understanding the connection

-It's also speculated that many of these food sensitivities can cause positive skin or blood allergy test results, though this kind of food sensitivity may not be indicative of a full-blown allergy.
-Nonetheless, because of a positive allergy test result, the person will avoid the food completely and in the avoidance process, may not develop a normal tolerance for the food; in other words, too much avoidance may be causing more allergies.
+It's also speculated that many food sensitivities can cause positive skin or blood allergy test results, though this kind of food sensitivity may not be indicative of a full-blown allergy.
+Nonetheless, because of a positive allergy test result, the person may avoid the food completely.
+As a result of this avoidance, they may not develop a normal tolerance for the food.
+In other words, avoiding certain foods may actually have the effect of causing more allergies.

 If your child has atopic dermatitis

-Skin prick tests and blood tests can identify sensitization to certain foods, but a diagnosis of a food allergy usually requires an oral challenge test as well.
-During an oral challenge test, the patient consumes small amounts of a potential food allergen, and observes for allergic reactions.
+Skin-prick tests and blood tests can identify sensitization to certain foods, but a diagnosis of a food allergy usually requires an oral challenge test as well.
+During an oral challenge test, the patient consumes small amounts of a potential food allergen as is then observed for allergic reactions.
 These tests need to be performed in a carefully controlled environment due to the risk of anaphylaxis, a life-threatening allergic reaction.

-While there is no cure for atopic dermatitis, there are treatment options available that can help control symptoms, and knowing what substances trigger or exacerbate flare-ups—which for some people, may include food allergens—can help you manage the condition.
+While there is no cure for atopic dermatitis, there are treatment options available that can help manage symptoms.
+Knowing what substances trigger or exacerbate flare-ups—which for some people, may include food allergens—can help you manage the condition.

 Featured Content